On a Rankin-Selberg integral of three Hermitian cusp forms: Split Primes

 Hence, we can rewrite the series as:

 By then using an inclusion-exclusion argument, we have that the above series can be written as

-where we use the same notation as in subsection \ref{dirichlet series inert}, meaning that the corresponding index means the variables are $0$.
-We can then deal with the "easy" parts first, i.e. when the operators $\Lambda$ do not appear. \begin{proposition}
+where we use the same notation as in Subsection \ref{dirichlet series inert}, meaning that the corresponding index means the variables are $0$.
+We can then deal with the "easy" parts first, i.e. when the operators $\Lambda_{-}$ do not appear.
+We again consider $s \in \mathbb{R}$ big enough, as in Remark \ref{identity_theorem}. \begin{proposition} We have